CofluxLabs/coflux/docs/docs/intro.md

 # Introduction

 Coflux is an open-source workflow engine.
 It can be used to orchestrate and observe computational workflows, which are defined in plain Python.
-It aims to:

-- Increase developer productivity
-- Be easy to try and adopt
+It aims to maximise developer productivity and be easy to try out and adopt.
-- Support data ownership

-It can be used to build data pipelines, coordinate background tasks, or implement chat bots.
+It can be used to build data pipelines, coordinate background tasks, or orchestrate real-time workflows.

 ## Getting started